• Skip to Main Navigation

 Highlights:

-• Comprehensive, multifaceted and luxurious seven-night cruise aboard the specially chartered, deluxe small river boat, Amadeus Cara.
+• Comprehensive, multifaceted and luxurious seven-night cruise aboard the specially chartered, deluxe small river boat, Viva Enjoy.

 • Visit to world-famous Keukenhof, the “Garden of Europe,” at the peak of tulip season to see the world’s largest and most colorful display of spring flowers.